adaltas/node-nikita/docs/content/metadata/relax.md

 # Metadata "relax"

-The `relax` metadata makes an action makes an action tolerant to internal errors.
+The `relax` metadata makes an action tolerant to internal errors.
 It returns an error instead of throwing it.

 * Type: `boolean|string|array|regexp`
 * Default: `false`